A00834245/DIME-GH-FRONT/README.md

 ### Common Issues

+**Issue: Redirected to login immediately or unable to access map/profile**
+- Ensure your `.env` file contains all required Azure AD B2C credentials
+- Verify that the redirect URI in Azure portal matches your local URL (`http://localhost:4200`)
+- Check browser console for authentication errors
+- Ensure you have a valid user account in your Azure AD B2C tenant
+- Authentication is required - there is no bypass mode

+**Issue: "MSAL not available" or authentication errors**
+- Verify all Azure AD B2C environment variables are set correctly in `.env`
+- Ensure `NG_APP_AZURE_REDIRECT_URI` matches your current URL
+- Check that your Azure AD B2C application is properly configured
+- Verify user flow name matches the one configured in Azure portal

 **Issue: Google Maps not loading**
 - Ensure your `.env` file contains valid Google Maps API credentials
 - Verify that the Google Maps JavaScript API is enabled in your Google Cloud Console
 - Check that your API key has the necessary permissions
+- Note: You must authenticate first before accessing the map

 **Issue: Markers not appearing**
 - Verify that your Google Maps API key has access to the Maps JavaScript API
 - Check the browser console for any JavaScript errors
 - Ensure the map component is properly initialized
+- Ensure you are authenticated (authentication is required to view the map)

 **Issue: Build errors**
 - Run `npm install` to ensure all dependencies are installed
 - Clear the node_modules and reinstall: `rm -rf node_modules package-lock.json && npm install`
 - Check that all TypeScript files have proper syntax
+- Verify all environment variables are set (especially Azure AD B2C variables)

 **Issue: Port 4200 already in use**
 - Use a different port: `ng serve --port 4201`
 - Or stop other processes using port 4200
+- Remember to update `NG_APP_AZURE_REDIRECT_URI` if you change the port

 ## Getting Google Maps API Key